Barakkol33/docs/defensive-programming/README.md

 # Defensive Programming

-A methodology aimed at building resilient and predictable code.

-In distributed systems and client-server architectures, errors can occur due to latency, partial failures, and unexpected data
+In distributed systems, errors can occur due to bugs, malicious input and unexpected data.
-— defensive techniques ensure that the system remains correct and recoverable.
+Defensive techniques ensure that the system remains correct and resilient.

 # System Design